MCDragusanu/challenge-veridion/readme.md

 - There is still a lot of room of improvemnt in the image processing and image classification, it uses a generic k-means clustering tehnique.
 If i used a more advanced tehniques of feature extractions like using CNN or Ml to extract advanced features or doing advanced image preprocessing for cleaning the data it would have a significant impact

+- Also i researched about PDQ which is algorithm created by Meta to compute image similarity fast and efficiently.
+I was very tempted to use it but i did some google searching and it seemed exaclty what i needed but didn't have time to implement it.